IRFedorova/leaflet-challenge/README.md

 The project was divided into two steps with different levels of complexity.

-Step 1: A single base layer and one set of data were used
+## Step 1: A single base layer and one set of data were used
 ![Leaflet](Step-1/images/W0.JPG)

-Base layer: mapbox.greyscale
+Base layer: mapbox.greyscale <br>
-Data layer Source and Data:
+Data layer Source and Data: <br>
-Source: United States Geological Survey (USGS)
+Source: United States Geological Survey (USGS)<br>
-Data: All Earthquakes for the last 7 days
+Data: All Earthquakes for the last 7 days<br>

-Step 2: Map to illustrate the relationship between tectonic plates and seismic activity Multiple optional and interactive base layers were included.
+## Step 2: Map to illustrate the relationship between tectonic plates and seismic activity
+Multiple optional and interactive base layers were included.

 ![Leaflet](Step-2/images/w17.gif)